-The The Hundred of Hoo Academy Community:
+The Hundred of Hoo Academy Community:

-- Monitors and reviews our anti-bullying policy and practice on a regular basis. - Supports staff to promote positive relationships to help prevent bullying. - Recognises that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
-Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide well being appropriate support, if required. - Will intervene by identifying and tackling bullying behaviour appropriately and promptly. - Ensures our pupils are aware that bullying concerns will be dealt with sensitively and effectively; that everyone should feel safe to learn and abide by the anti-bullying policy. - Requires all members of the community to work with the Academy to uphold the anti-bullying policy.
+- Monitors and reviews our anti-bullying policy and practice on a regular basis. - Supports staff to promote positive relationships to help prevent bullying. - Recognises that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND or those identifying or perceived to be a member of the LGBTQ+ community.
+Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide well being appropriate support, if required. - Will intervene by identifying and tackling bullying behaviour appropriately and promptly. - Ensures our pupils are aware that bullying concerns will be dealt with sensitively and effectively; that everyone should feel safe to learn and abide by the anti-bullying policy. - Requires all members of the community to work with the Academy to uphold the anti-bullying policy. - Recognises the potential impact of bullying on the wider family of those affected so will work in partnership with parents/carers regarding all reported bullying concerns and will seek to keep them informed at all stages. - Will deal promptly with grievances regarding the school response to bullying in line with our complaints policy - Seeks to learn from good anti-bullying practice elsewhere.

-- Recognises the potential impact of bullying on the wider family of those affected so will work in partnership with parents/carers regarding all reported bullying concerns and will seek to keep them informed at all stages. - Will deal promptly with grievances regarding the school response to bullying in line with our complaints policy - Seeks to learn from good anti-bullying practice elsewhere. - Utilises support from the Local Authority and other relevant organisations when appropriate.
+• Utilises support from the Local Authority and other relevant organisations when appropriate.